Why Keep a Dream Journal? The Benefits

 Is Dream Journaling Necessary for Lucid Dreaming?

-While not strictly mandatory, maintaining a dream journal is widely considered the most effective foundational practice for identifying dream signs and triggering lucidity.
+While not strictly mandatory, maintaining a dream journal is widely used as a foundational practice for identifying dream signs and supporting lucidity.

 Lucid dreaming (the state of knowing you are dreaming while in the dream) requires a high level of self-awareness.
 A journal helps you build a catalog of personal "dream signs" (recurring anomalies like flying, breathing underwater, or malfunctioning electronics).